 Symptoms to Watch For:

-• Lameness in the front legs
+• Lameness at the leg’s front

 Diagnosis and Treatment: